@bicycle-codes/keys

 const decrypted = await keys.decrypt(encryptedMsg)

-Use the factory function Keys.create because async.
+Use the factory function Keys.create.
 The optional parameters, encryptionKeyName and signingKeyName, are added as properties to the keys instance -- ENCRYPTION_KEY_NAME and SIGNING_KEY_NAME.
 These are used as indexes for saving the keys in indexedDB.

 class Keys {